 The Institute for American Studies (IAIS) is a small, private, not-for-profit museum and education and research center in northwestern Connecticut.
 Fun, interactive and exiting programs, workshops and festivals are offered for all ages.
 Visitors to the museum experience a wide range of exhibits featuring Woodland Native American cultures from 10,000 years ago to present day.
-Changing temporary exhibits highlight Native Peoples from throughout the United States and Canada showcasing both historic and contemporary art, lifeways and material cultural material.
-Enjoy our Core Exhibition, Quinnetukut: Our Homeland, Our Story, the Children's Discovery Room, the furnished indoor Sachem’s House Classroom and much more!
+Changing temporary exhibits highlight Native Peoples from throughout the Americas showcasing both historic and contemporary art, lifeways and material cultural.
+Enjoy our Core Exhibition - Quinnetukut: Our Homeland, Our Story, the Children's Discovery Room, the indoor Sachem’s House Classroom and much more!
 Browse the Four Directions gift shop for a diverse selection of Native made gifts and souvenirs for all ages and interests.
-Situated on 15 wooded acres with trails, garden areas, and a replicated 17th century Algonkian Village, the museum is the perfect place for a picnic and a walk in the woods.
+Situated on 15 wooded acres with trails, garden areas, and a replicated 16th century Algonkian Village, the museum is the perfect place for a picnic and a walk in the woods.

 Tour time: 1-2 hours